UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Hold Person

-Paralyzes a number of creatures equal to spell level.
+Paralyzes a number of creatures equal to **fatigue** taken.
 Subjects save to avoid.

 #### Invisibility